charliecalvert/CloudNotes/Assignments/GruntCheck.md

 # Grunt Check

-Learn how to use [jshint][jshint], [jscs][jscs] and [jsbeautifier][jsb].
+In this assignment you will learn how to use [jshint][jshint], [jscs][jscs] and [jsbeautifier][jsb].
 These utilities help you format your code and run basic sanity checks on it.

-The goal of this assignment is to be able to run the following commands and have them come back clean:
+More specifically, the goal of this assignment is to be able to run the following custom commands and have them come back clean:

 ```
 grunt check